MPF-Optimization-Laboratory/MatrixTensorFactor.jl/paper/paper.typ

 #block[
 #callout(
 body:
 [
 For the family of Tucker decompositions, the objective function $f$ is "block-quadratic" with respect to the factors.
 This means the gradient with respect to a factor is an affine function of that factor.
 This is exactly what we see in @eq-tucker-1-gradient-2 where $B$ is multiplied by the "slope" $A^tack.b A$ plus a shift of $- Y times_1 A^tack.b$.

 ]
 ,
 title:
 [
 Note
 ]
 ,
 background_color:
 rgb("#dae6fb")
 ,
 icon_color:
 rgb("#0758E5")
 ,
 icon:
 "❕"
 )
 ]
-The associated implementation with BlockTensorDecomposition.jl is shown below.
+The associated implementation with BlockTensorFactorization.jl is shown below.
 We define a `make_gradient` which takes the decomposition, factor index `n`, and data tensor `Y`, and creates a function that computes the gradient for the same type of decomposition.
 This lets us manipulate the function that computes the gradient, rather than just the computed gradient.

 ```julia
 function make_gradient(T::Tucker1, n::Integer, Y::AbstractArray; objective::L2, kwargs...)